 - Metal archwire.
 The archwire is what moves the teeth.
 The wire is placed onto the brackets, which are mounted onto the teeth (see next section).
 The length, thickness, and position of the wire are what determine how each tooth will move.
 At each follow-up appointment, the archwires are replaced with new wires, with different characteristics,to move the tooth gradually.

 - Brackets.
 The brackets are cemented onto the surface of each tooth.
 Their function is to serve as a connection point for the archwire.
 The brackets follow the force of the archwires, and push or pull the teeth into the ideal position.

-- Elastic “rubber bands”: Elastics are what maintain the connection between archwire and brackets.
-Each bracket is attached to the archwire via elastics, which come in an assortment of different colors.
+- Elastic “rubber bands.”
+Elastics maintain the connection between the archwire and brackets.
+Each bracket is attached to the archwire with elastics, which come in an assortment of colors.

 Traditional comprehensive orthodontics is still the gold standard for achieving comfortable, natural, healthy results in situations involving severe malocclusion or misalignment of the teeth.